 Here are some of the technical details regarding the boards:

-Mounting holes on the Serpente Type-C board
+- Mounting holes on the Serpente board with the USB-C connector

 Have some info to add for this board?
 Edit the source for this page here.

-Every time we commit new code to CircuitPython we automatically build binaries for it.
-They are stored on Amazon S3, organized by board, and then by language.
+Every time we commit new code to CircuitPython we automatically build binaries for each board and language.
+The binaries are stored on Amazon S3, organized by board, and then by language.
 These releases are even newer than the development release listed above.
 Try them if you want the absolute latest and are feeling daring or want to see if a problem has been fixed.